 Goals and Objectives

-- Experience and teach ways of effective team communication and the role of reflection in health care teams;
+- Demonstrate effective team communication and the use of reflection to support teams;

 - Health Professional Educators & Clinical Practice Leaders

 - Healthcare Professional Development Educators

 - Faculty Development Leaders

 - Master of Science in Community Health (MScCH) Students